 While taking some risks is normal, and a part of learning to navigate life, there are some risks that have higher dangers, such as drinking.
 Oftentimes teens who are struggling with mental health, are even more susceptible to the addictive nature of alcohol.
 They turn to alcohol to feel more comfortable in a social environment, or maybe they don’t feel confident enough to say no. It could also be that teens with mental health issues turn to alcohol to numb their symptoms or struggles.

-If your daughter is struggling with her mental health, and you believe that she may be experimenting with alcohol, below are some steps you can take towards finding a solution.
+If your child is struggling with their mental health, and you believe that they may be experimenting with alcohol, below are some steps you can take towards finding a solution.

-Supervise Peer Interactions: For both younger and older adolescents, it is important to supervise your daughter and her peers.
+Supervise Peer Interactions: For both younger and older adolescents, it is important to supervise your child and their peers.
 While we may want to let teens have some independence, if there are any concerns about alcohol experimentation, parents must stay engaged.
 Letting the group know that there are clear expectations and rules for gatherings can help limit the opportunities for risky behavior.

-Explore the Why: Chances are your daughter knows that drinking is not a good choice.
+Explore the Why: Chances are your child knows that drinking is not a good choice.
 She’s heard it from you.
 She’s heard it from teachers.
 She’s heard it on after school specials.
-So instead of telling her not to do it because it’s bad, ask her: “Why?”
-What is she gaining from the experience?
+So instead of telling their not to do it because it’s bad, ask her: “Why?”
+What is they gaining from the experience?
 What is it doing for her?
-When she can identify why she is experimenting with alcohol, you can begin to try to replace that need for alcohol with a healthier coping strategy.
+When they can identify why they are experimenting with alcohol, you can begin to try to replace that need for alcohol with a healthier coping strategy.

 Group Therapy: As we have already established, peer relationships are the top priority for many teens.
-Because of this, your daughter will likely open up to her peers much more quickly that she will to you.
+Because of this, your child will likely open up to their peers much more quickly that they will to you.
 This is where a resource like group therapy can be very beneficial.
-While working with a mental health professional, she can also be engaged in a group of peers who may be struggling with similar issues.
+While working with a mental health professional, they can also be engaged in a group of peers who may be struggling with similar issues.
 It’s a place to connect with and support others.
 Group members can relate to each other’s experiences and offer guidance.

 Solstice RTC Can Help With Teen Substance Use Issues

 Solstice RTC helps teen students on their journey towards healing by utilizing a unique blend of therapeutic techniques based upon both traditional and holistic treatment methods.
 Programming is specifically designed to treat teen students between the ages of 14-17.
-We strive to empower teenage women with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.
-Solstice RTC can help girls who are struggling with issues such as impulse control, low self esteem, teen substance use issues, and social interactions.
+We strive to empower teenage people with the ability to believe in themselves and provide the tools and motivation required to instill these beliefs for life.
+Solstice RTC can help girls and assigned female at birth who are struggling with issues such as impulse control, low self esteem, teen substance use issues, and social interactions.
 We utilize many therapeutic approaches like group and adventure therapy.
 For more information about Solstice RTC, please call (801) 406-7256.